vmware/vic/doc/test_plans/vic-machine-service/upgrade-rollback-configure.md

 1. Generate two client certificates (C and C') and two server certificates (S and S')
 2. Create a VCH using the VCH Management API with certificates C and S
 3. Verify the configuration by:
-    a) sucessfully connecting to the VCH via Docker using the --tlsverify flag with C and S
+    a) successfully connecting to the VCH via Docker using the --tlsverify flag with C and S
     b) failing to connect to the VCH via Docker using the --tlsverify flag with C' and S
     c) failing to connect to the VCH via Docker using the --tlsverify flag with C and S'
     d) failing to connect to the VCH via Docker using the --tlsverify flag with C' and S'